SreejithSanthosh/FTLEhub/docs/Tutorials/FTLECurvedSurface.md

 3. **Running Code**: After setting the parameters mentioned above, run the code.
 The code will visualize the velocity data on the surface, forward advection $$t0\to tf$$ and backward advection $$tf \to t0$$ of tracer particles.
 This will be saved in the ``./SaveResults`` folder.
 The deformation information will be displayed as a MATLAB plot using the code written in  ``%% Calculate and Visualize the FTLE values``.

 ## Eulerian coherent structures for flows on curved surfaces
-The MATLAB code to compute Eulerian coherent structures based on eigen-values of strain rate for flow on curved surfaces is available at this [link](https://github.com/SreejithSanthosh/curvedSurface-OECS.git).
-The follwing tutorial provides explanation on how to use the code.
+The MATLAB code to compute Eulerian coherent structures based on the eigenvalues of the strain rate tensor for flow on curved surfaces is available at this [link](https://github.com/SreejithSanthosh/curvedSurface-OECS.git).
+The follwing tutorial provides an explanation on how to use the code.
-To understand the mathematical background or additional information on the methods discussed here, we refer you to the accompanying manuscript [1].
+To understand the mathematical background or additional information on the methods discussed here, we refer the reader to the accompanying manuscript [1].

-**Pre-requisites,data-formatting,Installation:** We recommend users read the tutorial given above for Lagrangian analysis, as the Eulerian code has the same software pre-requisites and data-formatting requirements.
+**Pre-requisites,data-formatting, Installation:** We recommend that users read the tutorial given above for Lagrangian analysis, as the Eulerian code has the same software pre-requisites and data-formatting requirements.
 To install the code, clone the GitHub repository using the code
 ```
 git clone  https://github.com/SreejithSanthosh/curvedSurface-OECS.git
 ```
-To make sure that the code works, run the script `main.m` on MATLAB.
-This runs the Eulerian analysis on the example dataset given in `./Data/growingSphere.mat` and presents the result given below.
+To ensure that the code works, run the `main.m` script on MATLAB.
+This script runs the Eulerian analysis on the example dataset given in `./Data/growingSphere.mat` and presents the result below.

 ![Result of OECS Analaysis](../../Images/OECSResult.png) The result above visualizes the Eulerian coherent structures at $$t=1$$.
-The regions with high values of the largest eigenvalue of strain rate $$s_2(\mathbf{x},t=1)$$ corresponds to repellers and regions with low values of the smallest eigenvalue of the strain rate $$s_1(\mathbf{x},t=1)$$ corresponds to attractors.
-The corresponding eigen-vector axis $$ e_2(\mathbf{x},t=1) $$ and $$ e_1(\mathbf{x},t=1) $$ corresponds to the axis of maxmimum repulsion and attraction.
+The regions with positive high values of the largest eigenvalue of strain rate $$s_2(\mathbf{x},t=1)$$ corresponds to short-time repellers and regions with highly negative values of the smallest eigenvalue of the strain rate $$s_1(\mathbf{x},t=1)$$ corresponds to short-time attractors.
+The corresponding eigenvectors $$ e_2(\mathbf{x},t=1) $$ and $$ e_1(\mathbf{x},t=1) $$ corresponds to the axis of maxmimum repulsion and attraction rates.

 ### Performing Eulerian Analysis